YourRoots Logo

 Children(s): Le Myers, Lester Myers, David Myers, Edna Myers, Wanda Myers

 William Henry Myers was born in 1900 in Moreland, Labette Co., Kansas, the child of Stephen Andrew Douglas Myers and Amy Rue James CRAMER MYERS.
-William Henry Myers later married Naomi E Myers, and together they raised children including Le Roy B Myers, Lester Ray Myers, David Eugene Myers, Edna Pauline Myers and Wanda Mae Myers.
-In 1972, William Henry Myers passed away in Altamont, Labette County, Kansas, USA.
+In 1950, William Henry Myers resided in Mount Pleasant, Labette, Kansas, USA.
+William Henry Myers married Naomi E Myers, and had children including Le Roy B Myers, Lester Ray Myers, David Eugene Myers, Edna Pauline Myers, Wanda Mae Myers.
+William Henry Myers passed away in 1972 in Altamont, Labette County, Kansas, USA.

 Find more search results for William Myers